Bed bugs are not a seasonal pest but they do have infestation periods when they are more active.

 They can, but only if the circumstances are right, which is if they haven’t had a blood meal for around a year which is only usually the case if they are in a property that hasn’t been lived in for that length of time.

 Remember, these pests have been around for thousands of years and have worked hard to adapt and survive in human environments.
-They are indoor pests and do not go away in winter but will just lay dormant until a food source or warmer temperatures return.
+They are indoor pests and do not go away in winter, but will lay dormant until a food source or warmer temperatures return.

 You Might Also Find Useful: